I Want a Girl (Just Like the Girl That Married Dear Old Dad): Popularity

 The song was one of the most popular of 1911, bested only by "Alexander's Ragtime Band" by Irving Berlin.
 According to Dillon's 1966 obituary in The New York Times, the song sold over five million score sheets and recordings.

 Among many subsequent appearances in pop culture, the song appears in the 1944 film Show Business, the 1946 film The Jolson Story, and an episode of the 1980s cartoon DuckTales.
 The song also appears in the Whistleblower DLC for the survival horror video game Outlast.

 The song was performed on multiple episodes of The Royle Family, played by titular character Jim Royle on his signature banjo.

-Since the song refers to a young man wanting to find a wife like his mother, it is perhaps inevitable that some commentators have suggested, with varying degrees of seriousness, that the song's title and lyrics promote an Oedipus complex.
+Since the song refers to a young man wanting to find a wife like his mother, some commentators have suggested, with varying degrees of seriousness, that the song's title and lyrics promote an Oedipus complex.

 The music was used as the theme to the Australian television sitcom Mother and Son that was broadcast on the Australian Broadcasting Corporation (ABC) from 16 January 1984 until 21 March 1994.